Bridge/Cards: I must be getting old... I've started playing bridge.

 If you have fewer than four cards in a major suit, respond 1NT (or higher with good high card points).
 If my hand is strong, I'll take us to game (3NT) if it makes sense; if my hand is not strong, I'll pass.

-Keep bidding until we agree on a suit (or NT).
-Also, if one of us has been passing but the other bids a new suit, put them back in their first suit if it's a better fit (unless you have only one more card and it'll take them to the next level), even if you have no points.
+Keep bidding until we agree on a suit (or NT), except it's ok to pass if you have a minimal hand and the most recent bid seems like the best fit.
+Equally important, if you have been passing but I bid a new suit, put me back in the first suit if it's a better fit, even if you have no points.

 Take-out double (X).
-If my RHO bids and I am short (or sometimes long) in the suit they bid, I will X. Please do not pass if your RHO passes, no matter how bad your hand is.
-However, if your RHO bids and you bid, I will assume you have a good hand!
+If my RHO bids and I am short (or sometimes long) in the suit they bid, I will X. Please do not pass if your RHO passes, no matter how bad your hand is; simply bid your best suit (or NT with a balanced hand).
+However, if your RHO bids and you bid, I will assume you have a good hand (opening points).

 Weak 2's.
-Weak 2's is a preemptive bid; I will bid at the 2 level (but not 2C... see #5 below) if I am long in a suit, but weak in points.
-I'm hoping my partner has points, so please pass unless you have a great hand, then keep bidding until we agree on a suit.
+Weak 2's is a preemptive bid; I will bid at the 2 level (but not 2C... see #5 below) if I am long in a suit (at least 6 cards), but weak in points.
+I'm hoping my partner has points, so please pass unless you have a great hand (15+ points), then keep bidding until we agree on a suit.

 1NT with 15-17 HCP (occasionally more points), balanced hand with no voids or singletons, and no more than more than two doubletons.
 However, if I have a five card major I will open in the major suit.